 Closing window: 30 to 45 days on average, according to Orchard’s FAQ page.

 Zillow is known as the place to shop for a home.
-But in 2018, the real estate company launched its own iBuyer services for sellers in 2018 called Zillow Offers.
+But in 2018, the real estate company launched its own iBuyer services for sellers called Zillow Offers.
 However, the program was short-lived.
 In November 2021, Zillow announced the end of Zillow Offers, citing the inability to forecast home prices and balance sheet volatility.

 iBuyer company FAQs